‘Fear The Walking Dead’: Showrunner Reveals There Is Still More Of Naomi’s Story To Tell

-While Episode 4 of AMC’s Fear the Walking Dead delivered some bad news, in Episode 6, viewers got a love story, of sorts.
-But, the showrunner has now revealed there is still more to come in regard to the story of Naomi/Laura.
+While Episode 4 of AMC’s Fear the Walking Dead delivered some bad news, in Episode 6, viewers got a love story of sorts.
+But the showrunner has now revealed there is still more to come in regard to the story of Naomi/Laura.

 SPOILER ALERT: This article discusses Season 4 of AMC’s Fear the Walking Dead.
 Please proceed with caution if you wish to avoid spoilers.